masterofobzene/CollectionCurator-script/README.md

 ### What does this do?

-* Filters pictures and videos with faces by moving them in a preconfigured folder. (you can change the folder)
+* Filters pictures and videos with faces by moving them in a preconfigured folder. (you __must__ change the folder on first use)
-* It removes metadata from output pictures automatically after face detection.
-* Renames the first image to 'folder.jpg' to make a folder image (Win 10)

 ### What does it NOT do?